ENERGY STAR® Market Transformation Awards

 Arista Homes Limited is dedicated to providing each of their homeowners with quality, innovative designs, and loyalty to overall customer satisfaction.
 Arista Homes is celebrating 20 years of building quality homes across the Greater Toronto Area.

-Arista Homes is successfully promoting and communicating the benefits of ENERGY STAR qualified homes to homebuyers; a market barrier they identified and are actively working on.
-This is evident by the over 600 ENERGY STAR qualified homes labelled thus far.
+Arista Homes is successfully promoting and communicating the benefits of ENERGY STAR certified homes to homebuyers; a market barrier they identified and are actively working on.
+This is evident by the over 600 ENERGY STAR certified homes labelled thus far.

 This is Arista Homes’ first ENERGY STAR Award.